-Swimming conditioning varies considerably dependent upon which stroke, distance you are training for.
+Swimming conditioning varies considerably dependent upon which stroke and distance you are training for.
 There is the sprinters, sometimes termed ‘drop dead sprinters’ who complete 50m FC sometimes without taking a single breath, the middle distance swimmers, long distance swimmers who compete over 1500m in the pool and open water swimmers competing in distances of 25km and up.

 The body type of a sprint swimmer and a 1500m freestyle swimmer is significantly different.
 The training which they complete is also different.
 The sprinters must and spend a lot of time in the gym doing strength building exercises with weights with a much shorter weekly mileage in the pool in comparison to the 1500m freestyle swimmer who could churn through anything from 50-75 km in the pool each week.